Blue Beetle (Jaime Reyes): Teen Titans

-Jaime first teams up with the Titans when they battle Lobo, who the Reach have hired to maintain their facade as benevolent protectors.
+Jaime first teams up with the Teen Titans when they battle Lobo, who the Reach hired to maintain their facade as benevolent protectors.
 Although criticizing Jaime for his lack of formal training, the Titans extend an invitation to visit and perhaps join the team.
-During the "Titans of Tomorrow, Today!" arc, Jaime takes the Titans up on their offer to visit, only to find that an alternate future version of the Titans have attacked the Tower and captured several members of the Justice League.
+During the "Titans of Tomorrow, Today!" arc, Jaime takes the Titans up on their offer to visit, only to find that an alternate future version of the Titans have captured several members of the Justice League.
 He later proves instrumental in the younger Titans' victory against their future selves.

-Jaime is recruited by Black Beetle (who originally identifies himself as a Blue Beetle from the future) and Garrett to go into the past with Booster Gold to prevent Ted Kord's death.
-After saving Kord, Jaime and Garrett return, and the future is revealed to be a dystopia ruled by Maxwell Lord, who now was never exposed and defeated.
+Jaime is recruited by Black Beetle (who originally identifies himself as a Blue Beetle from the future) and Dan Garrett to go into the past with Booster Gold to prevent Ted Kord's death.
+After saving Kord, Jaime and Garrett return, and the future is revealed to be a dystopia ruled by Maxwell Lord, who was never exposed and defeated.
 Seeing the damage done by their actions, Kord decides to accept his death and returns to the past, restoring the timeline.

 Jaime comes into conflict with Kid Devil, who still harbored a grudge against him because of both the future Titans incident and his status with Ravager.
 Jaime tries to mend fences with Kid Devil, but their squabbling allows Shockwave to escape.
 After working with Jaime to defeat Shockwave, Kid Devil realizes that he is being sincere.
 The two reconcile and reveal their secret identities to each other.
-Later, at Titans Tower, Robin offers Jaime full-membership, which he finally feels ready to accept.
+Later, at Titans Tower, Robin offers Jaime full membership, which he finally feels ready to accept.

 Series finale

 A group of Reach infiltrators and a negotiator invade Jaime's school's dance.
-Having been inspired by the scarab to rebel, the "Kahji Dha Revolutionary Army" (KDRA), sets out to make Earth safe by destroying those that could pose any threat.
+Having been inspired by the scarab to rebel, the Kahji Dha Revolutionary Army (KDRA) sets out to make Earth safe by destroying those that could pose any threat.
 They see Jaime as a threat and attack.
 During the fight, Nadia, part of Jaime's tech support, is killed.
 Taking the fight into orbit, Jaime has the scarab hack into and deactivate the KDRA, but deactivates itself for 27 days in the process.
 The negotiator quickly recovers and Jaime is forced to take him on a kamikaze dive to the Earth's surface.
 The impact kills the negotiator and badly hurts Jaime, although the scarab protects him from the brunt of the impact.
 Over a period of weeks, Jaime and the scarab slowly recover.
-Unbeknowst to Jaime, the Reach negotiator's scarab is recovered by Hector, Jaime's other tech support.
+Unbeknownst to Jaime, the Reach negotiator's scarab is recovered by Hector, Jaime's other tech support.